-EXPLORATION PROGRAM I AND II (1-3 CRS.)
 Improves working in teams skills, while simultaneously improving the content knowledge of international issues.
 Makes students aware of the parochialism and ethnocentrism in management in a non-U.S. setting and decreases the U.S. centric view of international management.
 GBEP researches outstanding learning opportunities, assists students with study abroad challenges and increases the learning experience through a collaborative student-led team project management.

+MGT394 Leadership and Decision-Making (3 crs.)

-MGT394 LEADERSHIP (3 CRS.)
-Designed to: provide a theoretical and conceptual understanding of leadership; develop a knowledge framework of leadership that will contribute to development as a management professional; and develop the skills and practical guidelines necessary to be an effective leader.
+Designed to provide a theoretical and conceptual understanding of leadership, with particular emphasis on decision-making; develop a knowledge framework of leadership and decision-making that will contribute to growth as a management professional; and develop the skills necessary to be an effective leader and decision-maker.
 Prerequisite: MGT 305.